tsne/quant/README.md

 ## Supported Metrics
 ### Counters
 A counter reports a single integral value.
-As the name says, it counts the occurence of specific events and provides a functions to increment, decrement and reset the counter value.
+As the name says, it counts the occurence of specific events and provides functions to increment, decrement and reset the counter value.
-These operations are thread-safe.
+All of these operations are thread-safe.

 ### Gauges
 A gauge reports a single floating point value.
 The function providing this value is called